In the age of coronavirus, the suburbs are cool for the first time ever

 "It's a combination of factors -- in larger city centers, there's more office space and commercial space than in the smaller local centers where it's more residential.
 And it's also about what's accessible to people."

 For many local centers this is a reversal of fortunes.
-Such areas have often struggled to draw customers over the past decade, but researchers from Manchester Metropolitan University (MMU) believe that the pandemic has allowed people to rediscover their neighborhoods, lending them renewed vitality.
+Such areas have often struggled to draw customers over the past decade, but researchers from Manchester Metropolitan University (MMU) believe that the pandemic has allowed people to redi

-"Our research indicates that during and after the coronavirus lockdown, local high streets have been people's lifeline for essential retail and services and as a gateway to local parks and green space," Cathy Parker, a professor at the university, said in a statement in September.

-Leona Janson-Smith runs four greeting card shops called Postmark with her husband Mark, including one in the leafy London suburb of East Dulwich.